 Problem-solving and reasoning is taught within a unit of work once the children have the conceptual understanding from fluency activities.
 During each lesson, children in all year groups are given the opportunity to access at least one problem-solving or reasoning question linked to the objective that they are learning.
 Generally, this will be through discussion with the teacher, or in small groups, and children will be encouraged to share their thoughts and explain their thinking.
 In these activities, a focus will be put onto the mathematical vocabulary which children are using within their explanations.
 These question-types allow children to apply their knowledge from the teaching of fluency to a range of problems in different contexts.
 More able children will then be given further opportunities to develop their problem-solving and reasoning skills within their independent activities.
 Problem solving and reasoning skills are tested within the regular assessments that children take part in throughout the academic year.

 High achievers in maths are challenged through lessons through differentiated questions and more targeted discussions.
 Children within these ability groups will be given the opportunity to access whole-class problem-solving and reasoning skills as part of the teaching session; however, they will be further challenged through their independent activities, with an emphasis in applying their skills in some quite challenging concepts.
-All maths lessons in Springfield should ensure that children are challenged at an appropriate level, and support is given to children throughout the week to further their understanding of the maths skills being taught.
+All maths lessons in Springfield should ensure that high achievers are challenged, and support is given to these groups of children throughout the week to further their understanding of these difficult maths skills.